The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 "This is very important.
 I cannot stress enough how important this is.
 Please make sure you..."

-This is the most consistently high-value technique across every model I've tested.
+Yes — it's the most consistently high-value technique across every model I've tested.

 Return a JSON object with exactly these fields: